Wollerton Old Hall Garden

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-The garden is open seasonally from 18th April to 26th September.
+The garden is open from Good Friday, 3rd April 2026, to Sunday, 27th September 2026.
 Specific opening times are as follows:

-- June, July, and August: Thursdays, Fridays, Sundays, and Bank Holidays from 11am to 5pm.
+- June, July & August: Thursdays, Fridays, Sundays, and Bank Holidays, 11am - 5pm

-- September: Thursdays and Fridays from 11am to 5pm.
-Note that the tearoom closes at 4pm.
+- September: Thursdays and Fridays, 11am - 5pm (tearoom closes at 4pm)

 - Adults: £10.00